manishiitg/peerjs-mesh/README.md

 Then all other peers will again establish connect to this new host.

+### TODO ###

+1. create a simple demo website in which people can do group calls
+2. if more people join on a call maybe implement a list or paging system. with ability to pin people as well

 ##### Ideas for mesh modes #####

 Mesh Mode: Host